-The allowances for chargebacks and acruals for rebates and product returns are the most significant estimates used in the recognition of our revenue from product sales.
+The allowances for chargebacks and accruals for rebates and product returns are the most significant estimates used in the recognition of our revenue from product sales.
 Of the accounts receivable allowances and our sales related accruals, our accrual for rebates represents the majority of the balance.
 Sales related accrued liabilities totaled \$83,000, \$743,000 and \$657,000 as of December 31, 2005, 2006 and September 30, 2007, respectively.
 Of these amounts, our estimated liability for rebates represented \$0, \$598,000 and \$362,000, respectively.
 If the actual amount of cash discounts taken, chargebacks, rebates and product returns differ from the amounts estimated by management, material difference may result from the amount of our revenue recognized from product sales.
 A change in our rebate estimate of one percentage point would have had an impact on net sales of approximately \$72,000 and \$71,000 for the year ended December 31, 2006 and the nine-month period ended September 30, 2007, respectively.
-With respect to product that could potentially be returned for expiration as of December 31, 2006 and \$196,000, respectively.
-Our product returns for expiration as of December 31, 2006 and as period ended an estimated exposure of approximately \$51,000 and \$196,000, respectively.
+With respect to product that could potentially be returned for expiration as of December 31, 2006 and as of September 30, 2007, we have calculated an estimated exposure of approximately \$51,000 and \$196,000, respectively.
 Our product returns for expired product are not material and are not tracked against specific periods.
 Any expired product return would be from a prior period, given the shelf-life of the products.